apify/crawlee/README.md

 Key-value stores are ideal for saving screenshots of web pages, PDFs or to persist the state of crawlers.

 Each actor run is associated with a **default key-value store**, which is created exclusively for the actor run.
-By convention, the actor run input and output is stored into the default key-value store under the `INPUT` and `OUTPUT` key, respectively.
+By convention, the actor run input and output is stored in the default key-value store under the `INPUT` and `OUTPUT` key, respectively.
 Typically the input and output is a JSON file, although it can be any other format.

-In Apify SDK, the key-value store is represented by the [KeyValueStore](https://www.apify.com/docs/sdk/apify-runtime-js/latest#KeyValueStore) class.
+In the Apify SDK, the key-value store is represented by the [KeyValueStore](https://www.apify.com/docs/sdk/apify-runtime-js/latest#KeyValueStore) class.
 In order to simplify access to the default key-value store, the SDK also provides
 <a href="https://www.apify.com/docs/sdk/apify-runtime-js/latest#module-Apify-getValue"><code>Apify.getValue()</code></a>
 and <a href="https://www.apify.com/docs/sdk/apify-runtime-js/latest#module-Apify-setValue"><code>Apify.setValue()</code></a> functions.